 The group was established in 2002 and meets regularly in Parliament.
 Usually someone living with MND will speak at each meeting.

-The MND Association provides the secretariat to the Group.
+Ian Byrne MP is the Chair and Registered Contact of the APPG on MND.
+The MND Association provide the secretariat to the APPG on MND and is the Public Entry Point for the Group.
 For further information please contact [email protected] or call 029 2240 4709.

 This is not an official website of Parliament.
 It has not been approved by either House.
 APPGs are informal groups of Parliamentarians with a common interest in particular issues.
 The views expressed are those of the group.